 I am literally so bad at this… I began writing this post right before my trip to D.C. for the 2019 Passion conference (instead of packing the night before) and it has just been siting here in my drafts…

-I am here to still share this post in its original context and not stray away from the conviction that I had starting the year off, January 1st, 2019.
+I am here to still share this post in it’s original context and not stray away from the conviction that I had starting the year off.

 I have seen His provision and blessings in the happenings of this past year and I couldn’t be more grateful for the life I live.